-- Stand tall holding a pair of dumbbells at arm’s length by your sides, and place your left foot on a bench so that your hip, knee, and ankle are all bent 90 degrees.
+- Stand tall holding a pair of dumbbells at arm’s length by your sides, and place your right foot on a bench so that your hip, knee, and ankle are all bent 90 degrees.

 - Pause, and then lower your body back to the starting position under control.
 Perform equal reps on both legs.